LiuFei-AHU/MPSFFA/README.md

   author = {Fei Liu and Huabin Wang and Shiuan-Ni Liang and Zhe Jin and Shicheng Wei and Xuejun Li},
 ```
 F. Liu, H.B.
 Wang, S.N.
 Liang, Z. Jin, S.C.
 Wei, X.J.
 Li.
 MPS-FFA: A multiplane and multiscale feature fusion attention network for Alzheimer's disease prediction with structural MRI[J].
 Computers in Biology and Medicine, 2023, 157:106790.

+## Issue
+If you have any questions or problems when using the code in this project, please feel free to send an email to <liu.jason0728@gmail.com> .